Aberdeen set to appoint Stephen Glass as new manager with Scott Brown favourite to be named assistant

 In February, Brown, 35, dismissed the idea of moving into coaching in the near future, saying: "I am still too young for that."

-Aberdeen are currently fourth in the Scottish Premiership, seven points behind third-placed Hibernian with five matches to play.
+Aberdeen are currently fourth in the Scottish Premiership, seven points behind third-placed Hibernian.